Get Resources and Statuses from FileMaker

 }

-If you write some really bad JavaScript, you can write an action that prevents DayBack from starting.
-You'll just see the blue loading bars run across the screen and you'll never get to the calendar.
-If that happens, close your FileMaker file (or navigate to another layout) and then return to DayBack while holding down the shift key and moving the mouse back and forth.
-That will cause DayBack to bypass any app-actions you've written and take you right to the settings screen where you can correct your action or turn it off.
+If you write JavaScript that contains errors, it might prevent DayBack from loading properly.
+In such cases, you may see the loading bars repeatedly run across the screen without the calendar ever appearing.
+If this happens, close your FileMaker file (or switch to another layout), then return to DayBack while holding down the shift key and moving your mouse back and forth.
+This will call DayBack to bypass any custom app actions you've written and take you directly to the settings screen, where you can either correct the issue or disable the problematic action.

 Sorting Resources in Salesforce

-If you are looking for documentation on how to retrieve and sort resources in Salesforce, check out our documentation on Dynamic Resources and Statuses for Salesforce.
+If you're seeking guidance on how to retrieve and sort resources in Salesforce, refer to our documentation on Dynamic Resources and Statuses for Salesforce.